rizo/onix/README.md

     # Optional: specify the git commit to be used.
     rev = "ff615534bda0fbb06447f8cbb6ba2d3f3343c57e";
   };

-  # Optional: use gitignore to avoid copying non-desired files into nix store.
-  gitignore = ./.gitignore;

   # Optional: additional dependencies.
 Here we add ocaml-system which is the
   # ocaml package from ocamlPackages mentioned above.